BlocklyDuino/BlocklyDuino/README.md

 OR (if running `ino_web_server.py`):

-1. Open browser to BlocklyDuino, drag and drop blocks to make an Arduino program
+1. Open browser to BlocklyDuino, drag and drop blocks to make an Arduino program.
-2. Select the 'Arduino' tab and press the 'Upload' button (press the 'Reset' button to upload an empty program)
+2. Select the 'Arduino' tab and press the 'Upload' button. (press the 'Reset' button to upload an empty program)

 ### ChangeLog